Home

 This is on paper a quite simple boss, but is complicated by tuning and becomes quite difficult if handled incorrectly.

-- Castigator’s Shield - Braunpyke will throw shields at the location of several players, which after several moments detonates to deal lethal damage and slowing any players caught.
+• Castigator’s Shield - Braunpyke will throw shields at the location of several players, slowing them, and which after several moments detonates to deal lethal damage.

 Strategy